persalys/persalys/python/doc/examples/cantilever_beam/cantilever_beam.rst

 `Functional chaos <http://openturns.github.io/openturns/latest/theory/meta_modeling/functional_chaos.html>`_,
 you can consult the OpenTURNS documentation.

-The functional chaos allows to compute the Sobol indices.
+The functional chaos allows one to compute the Sobol indices.
 Beware that these indices cannot be used for correlated stochastic variables.
 In order to use these indices, replace the value -0.2 by 0 in the **Dependence** :ref:`tab <dependenceTab>` of the probabilistic model window.